ipums/ipumspy/docs/source/getting_started.rst

 Alternatively, you can utilize the :doc:`CLI <cli>`.

-For more information on the IPUMS Microdata Extract API, visit the `IPUMS developer portal <https://beta.developer.ipums.org/>`__.
+For more information on the IPUMS API, visit the `IPUMS developer portal <https://developer.ipums.org/>`__.